digitaltrails/vdu_controls/README.md

 cases a webcam).
 When lux metering is enabled, ``vdu_controls`` can vary brightness according to customisable  lux/VDU-brightness profiles.
 See [Lux Metering](./Lux-metering.md) for more details.

+> **Note:** Attaching Presets to Lux-Metering in the version 1.10 is preview-only,
+> the attachment UI is still being prototyped, further design changes may not be non-backward compatible.
+> It should be also noted that version 1.10 it's not yet an official release (although it's
+> mature enough to be my daily driver).

 The UI's look-and-feel dynamically adjusts to the desktop theme and desktop environment: light-theme, dark-theme, KDE, Deepin, GNOME, and others.